 The bank acts as a guarantor for the foreign beneficiaries.

-Advantages and Disadvantages of Bank guarantee
+Advantages and Disadvantages of Bank Guarantee

 Advantages | Disadvantages |

-Commercial banks can be used by even small house-based business.
-Advantages | Commercial banking accounts are often more expensive than traditional bank accounts Disadvantages |
+Even small house-based businesses can use commercial banks.
+Advantages | Commercial banking accounts are more expensive than traditional bank accounts Disadvantages. |

 Bank guarantee results in reducing the financial risk involved in the business transaction. | The financial transactions and position of the business can be time-consuming. |